biodatlab/biodatlab.github.io/website/_data/resources/2021-10-01-pretraining.md

 metaDescription: Some resources before joining the lab
 ---

-Joining the lab might be overwhelming since we work on a broacd range of applied machine learning and natural language processing.
+Joining the lab might be overwhelming since we work on a broad range of applied machine learning and natural language processing.
 As most of incoming students may come from biomedical background, learning some tools as you join the lab will be very useful later on.
 I listed some of the useful tools below: